laumrt/FBPIC-EWP/tutorial.md

        spec=species, select=pt_select)
 ```
 ## 5. Field Calculation Loop
 For each time step, extract and filter the electric and magnetic field components.
-Use a JIT-compiled loop to interpolate the fields onto the particle positions and save the electric field components for each particle.
-Here, ('Ex_las, Ey_las, Ez_las') and ('Ex_wake, Ey_wake, Ez_wake') are arrays containing the laser and plasma electric field at each iteration for each selected particle.
-Analogously, ('Bx_las, By_las, Bz_las') and ('Bx_wake, By_wake, Bz_wake') are arrays containing the laser and plasma magnetic field at each iteration for each selected particle.
+Use a JIT-compiled loop (see `func.py`) to interpolate the fields onto the particle positions and save the electric field components for each particle.
+Here, (`Ex_las, Ey_las, Ez_las`) and (`Ex_wake, Ey_wake, Ez_wake`) are arrays containing the laser and plasma electric field at each iteration for each selected particle.
+Analogously, (`Bx_las, By_las, Bz_las`) and (`Bx_wake, By_wake, Bz_wake`) are arrays containing the laser and plasma magnetic field at each iteration for each selected particle.
 ```python
 print('(2/3) Calculating the electric fields on each particle... \n')